Tibetan Editing on Linux

 Linux fully support Unicode Tibetan.
 Tibetan is rendered correctly by almost all Linux applications.
 In order to make Linux support fully functional, one needs to:

 - many Debian based systems contain a package

-ttf-tibetan-machinewhich contains Tibetan Machine Uni.
+fonts-tibetan-machinewhich contains Tibetan Machine Uni or

 - Get the latest DDC Uchen and Jomolhari font by Chris Fynn.

 - See Tibetan Fonts for a list of Unicode Tibetan fonts.

 .ttf font file and select "Install font" in Font Viewer (see Img.
 1)

 Using the command line to install fonts